StarlingMarketingSoftware/Murmur/README.md

 ## Code Style

-- When possible, write decsriptions of functions in the following style:
+- When possible, write descriptions of functions in the following style:

 ````/**
  * Extracts email addresses from transformed contacts